 The best option for streaming is to get a standalone mic as it will yield far better quality than most gaming headset mics.
 One of the most popular mics for streamers on the market that doesn’t cost a fortune is the Blue Yeti.
 Not only does it have great quality for the price, but it’s flexible in that it still delivers good quality even if you don’t speak directly into it and you don’t have it placed at the exact recommended distance and position.

 With a USB mic such as this you don’t need a sound mixer, but if you want better control over your audio and you want the very best streaming setup possible, get a mixer.
 If you don’t have the room or the budget for a good standalone mic you also have the option of an attachable mic, with the AntLion ModMic being a solid-quality, popular choice among streamers and gamers.

 Another thing to consider is of course a webcam so your streamers can see the priceless reactions on your face when playing your favorite games and connect with you more.
 Webcams vary in price from 10 bucks all the way to over 100 and so it all depends on your budget and what quality you’re after.

 Choosing Monitors for a Streaming PC

 For streaming you’ll ideally want a dual-monitor setup so you can see the game on one screen and the streaming tools and chat on the other.
-Your monitor selection doesn’t affect your streaming but aim to get a good quality display with a 5ms response time or less for good gaming performance without any visual lag during fast gameplay.
+Your monitor selection obviously doesn’t affect your streaming but aim to get a good quality display with a 5ms response time or less for good gaming performance without any visual lag during fast gameplay.